 Honour the important contributions made by First Nations, Inuit and Métis Veterans in service to Canada.

-Message from Minister Bennett on Indigenous Veterans Day 2020
+Message from Ministers Miller, Hajdu, MacAulay and Vandal on Indigenous Veterans Day 2021

-Today, on Indigenous Veterans Day, we pay tribute to the important contributions and the sacrifices made by First Nations, Inuit and Métis in service to Canada.
-We remember those we have lost and those whose lives were forever changed.
+As we reflect, we remember those who lost their lives, and those whose lives were forever changed.
 We hold their loved ones, families and communities in our hearts.

 Lest we forget.

 Thank you, Merci, Marsee, Meegwetch, Nakurmiik.